Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.5.md

 ## Some History

 A lone wizard roams the land.
 He is a visitor from another world.
 He has come to the Sword Coast in pursuit of legends, lore and to inflict evil and on the realm.
-He is called **Vecna**, though few here know him by name.
+He is called **Nihilus**, though few here know him by name.

 His explorations caught the attention of the Temple of Virtuous Probability, who dispatched a pair of their own wizards to find the roving caster.
 These searchers **Morwena** and her apprentice, **Malivar**, tracked the wizard to the Fairheight Range east of the Sword Coast.
 They surmised (correctly) that their quarry was looking for a site of arcane power.

-To find their way through the Fairheight Range and stay on Vecnas's trail, the Temple Wizards hired local mercenaries to guide them, led by a former bandit called Lothar.
+To find their way through the Fairheight Range and stay on Nihiluss's trail, the Temple Wizards hired local mercenaries to guide them, led by a former bandit called Lothar.

 When the Temple Wizards drew close to their target at a site colloquially called the Flame Crevasse, Lothar and his mercenaries abandoned the whole enterprise out of fear.
 They fled back to the village of Grayvale, on the edge of the Fairheight Range, where they tell anyone who will listen that bad things are afoot out at the Flame Crevasse now.
 "Wizards hunting wizards can lead to no good," Lothar says.